mikedilger/mosaic-spec/docs/bootstrap.md

 * Only 1000 bytes can be reliably stored, and some will be used for *bencoding* overhead and the salt, leaving us only 983 bytes of usable data.
-* Data must be refreshed periodically otherwise it may be removed after a time.
+* Data SHOULD be refreshed periodically otherwise it may be removed after a time.
   Users are responsible for refreshing data in the Mainline DHT which will disappear over time.
 Mechanisms for this are out of scope for Mosaic Core.
 * Data storage and retrieval may take a few seconds, and should not be done too